DnA-FX/DnA-FX.github.io/index.md

 {% capture text %}

-**D.R.A.T.** & **GlitchCraft** are the core of our sub-projects; from classic analog overdrives to bit crushing digital distortion, to some of the best combo effects available — all designed by us.
+**D.R.A.T.** & **GlitchCraft** are the core of our sub-projects; from classic analog overdrives to bit crushing digital distortions, to some of the best combo effects available — all designed by us.

 {%
   include button.html